Skip to content

 By this definition, malicious damage of property could even include situations where an interference of property such as deleting files from a computer, taking a key or erecting barriers prevents or hinders the individual to use their property.

-At Benjamin Leonardo – The Defenders, we are a Sydney based criminal defence law firm with extensive experience in such cases.
+At Essere – The Defenders, we are a Sydney based criminal defence law firm with extensive experience in such cases.

 For more information on charges relating to malicious damage of property, read below or call our expert team on (02) 9283 3033 for a consultation.